St Thomas' Church Of England Primary School

 Children enjoy exploring, climbing trees, using the mud kitchen and swinging on the rope swing too.
 It's great fun!

-Children learned how to make a camp fire, and the three things a fire needs; fuel, oxygen heat or a spark.
-They had to persevere to light their fires as it is not an easy task!
-They enjoyed toasting marshmallows for their schmores, which they thoroughly enjoyed.
+Children learn how to make a camp fire, and the three things a fire needs; fuel, oxygen heat or a spark.
+They have to persevere to light their fires as it is not an easy task!
+They enjoy toasting marshmallows for their schmores, which they thoroughly enjoy.

-Children learned how to make a bow and arrow using a bow-saw and a bush-craft knife.
-It could be very dangerous, but the children used their knowledge of safety skills well!
+Children learn how to make a bow and arrow using a bow-saw and a bush-craft knife.
+It can be very dangerous, but the children use their knowledge of safety skills well!

-Children enjoyed learning how to dip in the pond safely and were curious when looking for insects in their safe places.
-We found a pond snail, whirligig, centipede, worm, snail, beetle and lots of slugs.
+Children enjoy learning how to dip in the pond safely and are curious when looking for insects in their safe places.
+We find a range of animals: a pond snail, whirligig, centipede, worm, snail, beetle and lots of slugs

-Children worked together learning how to make a den using natural materials and had great fun!
+Children work together learning how to make a den using natural materials and have great fun!